molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 columns.
 A column with an asterisk (\*) after its name is mandatory, i.e., it should contain values for the system to accept a data upload.
 You can download this
 [*filled out example*](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/TargetDictionary_testCDM.xlsx)
 as a reference for filling out the template.
-Note that there is no sheet for *AllVariables*.
+Note that there is no sheet for *All variables*.
 This table is a generic listing of all variables entered for the cohort; it shows *Variables* and *Repeated variables* in one table.

 It is good practice to try adding a few variables to the template first and see whether your upload succeeds.
 To